brglng/im-control/README.md

 The output is the previous IM's `LANGID-{GUID}`.

-### Set keyboard on/off state (for Chinese input methods, it sets Chinese/English mode)
+### Set Keyboard On/Off State (For Chinese input methods, this sets Chinese/English mode.)

 ```bash
 im-control -k open